- RuneScape Wiki

 The new header (source) will now read: (the asterisk are because the front string can change from email to email)

 The email addresses that we are currently using are:

 These are the only two email addresses RuneScape will contact you via email from.
 Any other email addresses are not ours so please remember to always check the sender and add the above addresses to your address book so you don’t miss any important messages!

-If you are registered for, or are planning on registering for Jagex Account Guardian, please note these emails will come from firstname.lastname@example.org.
+If you are registered for Jagex Account Guardian, please note these emails will come from firstname.lastname@example.org.